dadhaniya/node_echo_harmonyhub_script/README.md

 - `node-hue-api`
 - `winston`

-Use at your own risk not responsible if something blows up or if Alexa becomes self aware
+Use at your own risk not responsible if something goes wrong or if Alexa becomes self aware